Karare Aloo Recipe

 Potato wedges soaked in water.

-Heat 3-4 cups of vegetable oil for frying in a pan over high heat.
+Step 1: Heat 3-4 cups of oil in a pan over high heat for frying.

-Drain the water from the potatoes and wipe the wedges using a dishcloth or paper towels.
-This step is very important.
-If there is water in the potatoes, they will get steamed instead of frying and will not get crispy.
+Step 2: Drain the potatoes and wipe the wedges with a dishcloth or paper towel.
+This step is crucial.
+If there is water in the potatoes, they will be steamed instead of fried and will not be crispy.

-Add the potato wedges to the hot oil and fry until they turn golden brown in color.
-Keep stirring frequently for even browning.
+Step 3: Add the potato wedges to the hot oil and fry until golden brown.
+Stir frequently to ensure even browning.

 Potato wedges added to hot oil.